Intellection/exstatic/docs/checksum.md

 ```

 Each entry in the map corresponds to a precompiled NIF binary, with its respective SHA-256 checksum.
 These checksums ensure the integrity of the binaries when downloaded and used in different environments.

-By verifying these checksums, `RustlerPrecompiled` ensures that users receive the correct, untampered precompiled binaries for their system.